 - Cooked/uncooked foods

 - Bones/egg shells

 It's okay to throw in some cheese burger or left-over pizza pieces.
 But again, don't add in too much liquid milk or expired milk because of its runny texture.
 For bones, it's a good idea to smash them up before putting in.
 This helps speed up the re-action.

 For the fruit rinds that may hold quite a bit of water, air dry them for some time before throwing in.
 Or add in some more browns.
 This keeps your bokashi batch's moisture within a good, balanced level.
 Going a bit dry is actually safer than making it too wet, which can cause a foul smell.

 As you can see, bokashi-ing is very simple & easy.
 Everyone in the house can jump in on the fun.
-Just remember some no-nos & you're fine.
+Just remember some no-nos & you're good to go.
 No soda cans, no OJ, no plastic cups, no tin foil.
 And you're basically set for success.
 Hope this brief post has given you some ideas to get started & enjoy the results!

 Share or pin this post!